 To harness the meltemia, windmills were built all around the island, and especially on a hill overlooking the Chora, on the 16th century.
 Today the windmills are Mykonos trademark.
 Although no longer in use, many were restored to serve as houses.

-Rent a car and explore the beaches
+Rent a car and explore Mykonos stunning beaches

 After exploring the Chora and its surroundings we still had plenty of time in our hands, so we spontaneously decided to rent a car and explore some of Mykonos beaches.

+This turned out to be the best way to discover Mykonos in a day.
 If you are visiting in the high season I would recommend booking in advance though.
 We opted for a car, but renting a motorcycle is also a great option to get to know the island at your own pace.

 We set to explore the beaches on the southern coast of the island, starting in Ornos Beach.